godotengine/godot-docs/classes/class_vehiclebody.rst

 Brief Description
 -----------------

-Physics body that simulates the behaviour of a car.
+Physics body that simulates the behavior of a car.

 Properties
 ----------